David Bowie died of liver cancer in 2016. Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 But by mid-2015, it appeared as if the cancer was in remission.
 However, by the end of November of that year, his cancer metastasized and spread throughout his body.

-Bowie was in the middle of filming “Lazarus” when he stopped his cancer treatment, prioritizing his music over the treatment.
+Bowie was in the middle of filming the video for the song “Lazarus” when he stopped his cancer treatment, prioritizing his music over the treatment.

 Could it be possible that stopping the treatment mid-way aggravated his condition?
 Or, just like his fans claim, Bowie knew that his illness was terminal, so he wanted to keep working instead of spending his final days on death bed.